CosmicRay11/TennisPredictor/README.md

 # TennisPredictor
-Set of programs to process historical tennis data in order to make predictions on future matches
+Set of programs to process historical tennis data in order to make predictions on future matches.

+Works using open source data compiled by Jeff Sackman (see https://github.com/JeffSackmann/tennis_atp)

 log_reg_it9.py - the logistic regression model that maps the input parameters to an output probability of winning the match